Compare DSPy and Hermes Agent side by side. Both are tools in the Agent Frameworks category.

 | Category | Agent Frameworks | Agent Frameworks |

-| Pricing | — | Free (open-source) |
+| Pricing | — | Free open-source |

-| Best For | — | Developers and researchers who want an AI agent that learns and remembers across sessions |
+| Best For | — | Solo developers and small teams who use AI agents daily and want one that learns and compounds over time |

 | Website | dspy.ai | nousresearch.com |